zainabmelh/guide-articles/articles/Certificates/remove-an-element-using-jquery/index.md

 ---
-title: "Remove an Element Using jQuery"
+title: Remove An Element Using Jquery
-parent: "certificates-guide"
 ---
 jQuery has a function called `.remove()` that will remove an HTML element entirely.

     $("#target4").remove();